Mosheledi/alx-system_engineering-devop/0x01-shell_permissions/README.md

-groups-check all groups current user is a part of sudo chown-changes file ownwership to desired user touch hello-creates an empty file called 'hello' chomd -adds execute permission to owner of desired file chmod u+rwx,g+rwx,o+r-gives owner and group execute permission but everyone else the read permission
+groups-check all groups current user is a part of sudo chown-changes file ownwership to desired user touch hello-creates an empty file called 'hello' chomd u+rwx,g+r,o+r-adds execute permission to owner of desired file chmod u+rwx,g+rx,o+r-gives owner and group execute permission but everyone else the read permission